mschall217/buget-tracker/README.md

    The key tools to making this project work are npm packages.
 This app is fully funcitoning at the deployed link https://limitless-depths-36000.herokuapp.com/

   If forked locally make sure you run npm i to make sure all the node packages required are available to you.
+You can then check its functionality by using google dev tools and going to the application tab.
+There is an offline feature, turn it on and off to plan your finances with and without wifi!

   ## Usage